 - Ideal for hard-to-reach spots and bathing.

 The HandsOn Pet Grooming gloves are very different from a traditional brush.
 Many pet owners love them for daily fur removal.
-These gloves feature rubber nodules on the fingers and palms that scrub and grab loose hair while also removing dirt that might get stuck in your Husky’s fur.
+These gloves feature rubber nodules on the fingers and palms that scrub and grab loose hair while also removing dirt that might get stuck in Husky’s fur.

 Using these gloves can be useful for bonding with your Husky as you groom them.
 They leave a smooth coat while also releasing hair quickly.
-There are also hard-to-reach spots on Huskies, and these gloves make it super easy to get to those areas for a more thorough grooming.
+There are also hard-to-reach spots on Huskies, and these gloves make it super easy to get to those areas for more thorough grooming.

 The Siberian Husky Coat